adaltas/node-nikita/src/misc/conditions.coffee.md

 ## Run an action if false: `unless`

-Work on the property `unless` in `options`.
+Condition the execution of an action to a user defined condition interpreted as `false`.
+It is available as the `unless` of `options`.

 When `if` is a boolean, a string, a number or null, its value determine the output.

 If it's a function, the arguments vary depending on the callback signature.
-With 1 argument, the argument is an options object and the handler is run synchronously.
+With 1 argument, the argument is an context object including the `options` object and the handler is run synchronously.
 With 2 arguments, the arguments are an options object plus a callback and the handler is run asynchronously.

 If it's an array, all its element must negatively resolve for the condition to pass.

-      unless: (options, succeed, skip) ->
+      unless: ({options}, succeed, skip) ->
         options.unless = [options.unless] unless Array.isArray options.unless
         ok = true
         each(options.unless)